 With a successful Chapter 7 filing, you can be free of most or your unsecured debits within a few months.
 And not have to sell off your exempt property.
 Non-exempt property—if you have any—must be given up.
 Most people who file for Chapter 7 have no non-exempt property.

 A chapter 13 bankruptcy filing can take up to several years.
 You’ll have to repay some of your debts and live within a closely monitored budget as determined by the bankruptcy court’s trustee.

 New York State employs a means test to determine if you’re eligible for Chapter 7 or not.
 You’ll need to complete the one specific to your county.

 Assuming you’re Chapter 7 eligible, forms and fees are your next hurdle.
 The Southern District Court for New York, where New York City bankruptcy petitions are filed, offers a full list of bankruptcy filing fees.
 Here’s a summary of the basic ones:

 Pre-Filing Credit Counseling: $50 – $75

 A mandatory counseling session of about 90 minutes.
-A certificate is awarded you upon completion.
-Your spouse must also attend, and pay separately, if you’re both filing.
+A certificate is awarded to you upon completion.
+Your spouse must also attend, and pay separately if you’re both filing.
 (If you can’t afford to pay, you can apply for fee waiver or reduction, but before the counseling session.)
 The bankruptcy court maintains a list of approved credit counselors.
 Note that credit counselors are not allowed to give legal advice.